INSPECTION GUIDE

 Items to Check

-Circuit identification: Are all circuits clearly identified with a circuit chart or schedule?
+• Circuit identification: Are all circuits clearly identified with a circuit chart or schedule?
 Does the chart correspond to the actual circuit arrangement?
-(Regulation 514.9.1 — note: A4:2026 introduced an exception for certain domestic premises; check applicability before coding absent charts as C3 in domestic installations)
+(Regulation 514.9.1 — note the exception: the requirement need not be applied for domestic (household) premises or similar installations where an initial verification certificate or an EICR, complete with the guidance for recipients, has been issued to the person ordering the work.
+Check applicability before coding absent charts in domestic installations.)

-Presence of SPDs: For installations where SPDs are required (Regulation 443), are they present and in good condition?
+• Presence of SPDs: For installations where SPDs are required (Section 443), are they present and in good condition?
 Check the status indicator on the SPD if fitted.

 03 · Inspection Guide